Seven Romanian Castles and Palaces You Shouldn’t Miss

 Visiting hours on www.palatulculturii.ro

 The 14th century Corvin Castle is one of the best-known medieval castles in Romania, a popular attraction for tourists and also a film location for movies like ‘Henry the 8th’ or ‘The Damned Kings’.
-This is the largest Gothic castle in Romania and was in the past the residence of Iancu of Hunedoara, a local prince renowned for his strategic victories from the 15th century against the expanding Ottoman Empire.
+This is the largest Gothic castle in Romania and was in the 15th century the residence of Iancu of Hunedoara, a local nobleman who became the King of Hungary, renowned for his strategic victories against the expanding Ottoman Empire.

 The castle remained for centuries in the possession of his descendants, the members of the Corvin family.
 Their name means raven in Latin, also the symbol of the family’s coat of arms.